 Skip section navigation

-With the support of a multi-million dollar grant from the Robina Foundation, Allina Health has begun a multi-year study, called LifeCourseTM, that aims to establish a new way of providing care.
-The formal study begins in early 2013 after a four-month preliminary trial, and will focus on 400 to 500 individuals living with dementia, stage three and four cancer and heart failure.
+The formal study began in early 2013 after a four-month preliminary trial, and will focus on 400 to 500 individuals living with dementia, stage three and four cancer and heart failure.

 We know that individuals and their loved ones often struggle with medical and non-medical challenges when living with a serious illness.
 This research program will study a whole-person approach to supporting them, and those that care for them, as they face challenges.